franke-hub/SDL/src/cpp/lib/pub/README.md

 just a misuse of static storage.

 Namespace std::pub_diag was created in order to find shared_ptr<Stream>
 objects that prevented Streams from being deleted.
-Besides Diagnostic.h, a control file ~/src/cpp/inc/pub/bits/Diagnostic.i
-needs to be included that (conditionally) defines make_shared as pub_diag::make_debug, shared_ptr as pub_diag::debug_ptr, and weak_ptr as
+Besides diag-shared_ptr.h, a control file "~/src/cpp/inc/pub/bits/diag-shared_ptr.i" needs to be included that (conditionally) defines make_shared as pub_diag::make_debug, shared_ptr as pub_diag::debug_ptr, and weak_ptr as pub_diag::dweak_ptr.
-pub_diag::dweak_ptr.